mikecroucher/Windows_Scientific_Computing/Powershell.md

 	Select-String is haiku.txt -CaseSensitive
 	Select-String 'it is' haiku.txt -Casesensitive

-There is no direct equivalent to grep's -w flag.
+There is no direct equivalent to grep's -w switch.

 	grep -w is haiku.txt

-However, you can get the same behaviour using the word boundary anchors, \b
+However, you can get the same behaviour using the word boundary anchors, **\b**

 	Select-String \bis\b haiku.txt -casesensitive

+Grep has a -v switch that shows all lines that do not match a pattern
+	BASH: grep -v "is" haiku.txxt
+	PS: select-string -notmatch "is" haiku.txt -CaseSensitive

-Grep has an -r flag which stands for 'recursive'.
+Grep has an -r switch which stands for 'recursive'.
 The following will search through all files and subfolders of your current directory, looking for files that contain **is**

 	grep -r is *

 **Select-String** has no direct equivalent to this.
 However, you can do the same thing by using get-childitem to get the list of files, piping the output to **select-string**